Caledonia-class ship of the line: Armament

 In the original configuration, the armament of the Caledonia class was consistent for the first three ships of the class.
-The exception was an increase in firepower on the poop deck from 2 to 6 18-pounder carronades.
+The exception was an increase in firepower on the poop deck from two to six 18-pounder carronades.

-Starting with the fourth ship, the armament of the class was significantly modified to adhere to the principle of a unified caliber of 32 pound.
+Starting with the fourth ship, the armament of the class was significantly modified to adhere to the principle of a unified caliber of 32 pounds.
 All guns on the middle and upper gun decks were replaced with the same number of 32-pounders, except for two 24-pounders on the middle deck that were replaced by two 8-inch-shell guns.
 Four of the 12-pounder guns on the quarterdeck were replaced with 32-pounder carronades.
 The remaining two were increased to 18-pounders, along with the two 12-pounders on the forecastle, and the carronades on the poop deck were removed.

 By 1847 the armament had been brought to the 32-pounder standard.